 Kentucky Camp Trail is a 7.3 mile moderately trafficked out and back trail located near Sonoita, Arizona that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.